MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 | -ACCEPTEULA  | Use this argument to indicate that you accept the terms of use for Power Automate Desktop                                                                                                                     |
 | -HELP               | This argument displays all details about the arguments for the installer. prompt                                                                                                                   |

-Here's an example of a command line that installs Power Automate Desktop:
+Here's an example of a command line that installs Power Automate Desktop.

    ```
    Setup.Microsoft.PowerAutomateDesktop.exe -SILENT -Install -ACCEPTEULA -INSTALLPATH: D:\My Programs\foo